violetwei/Event-Registration-App/EventRegistration-Frontend/README.md

 # eventregistration-frontend
+Vue.js & Bootstrap

-> A project for the frontend component of the Event Registration application.
+> A project for the frontend component of an Event Registration application.

 ## Build Setup